hotwired-laravel/turbo-laravel.com/resources/guides/editing-chirps.md

 Next, let's update our `chirps._chirp` Blade partial to have an edit form for existing Chirps.

-We're going to use the `<x-dropdown>` component that comes with Breeze, which we'll only display to the Chirp author.
+We're going to use the `<x-dropdown>` component that comes with Turbo Breeze, which we'll only display to the Chirp author.
 We'll also display an indication if a Chirp has been edited by comparing the Chirp's `created_at` date with its `updated_at` date:

 ```blade filename="resources/views/chirps/_chirp.blade.php"
 <div class="p-6 flex space-x-2">